 As well as being home to more than 6% of Europe's freshwater reserves, the sources of some of the continent's major rivers, such as the Rhine and the Rhone are located in Switzerland.
 Switzerland fulfils its water protection responsibilities vis-à-vis its European neighbours and is an active member of various international water protection commissions.

 The Convention on the Protection of the Rhine instituted the International Commission for the Protection of the Rhine, whose members are France, Germany, Luxemburg, the Netherlands, Switzerland and the European Commission.
 The members work with Austria, Liechtenstein, the Belgian region of Wallonia and Italy to conserve and restore the Rhine ecosystem.
 Their activities focus on the sustainable development of the Rhine and its floodbanks and the restoration of all water in the basin.
-One of the objectives of the Rhine 2020 Program is to restore ecological continuity to the Rhine from Lake Constance to the North Sea and make it possible for salmon to return up to Basel.
+One of the objectives of the Rhine 2040 Programme, which was adopted in 2020, is to complete fish passability.
+In other words, migratory fish shall again be able to migrate from the North Sea up to the Rhine Falls at Schaffhausen and colonise their habitats.

 International monitoring station at Weil am Rhein